 Several criteria may be used to determine the classification of an information object:

-- Value Value is the number one commonly used criteria for classifying data in the private sector.
-If the information is valuable to an organization or its competitors, then it needs to be classified. - ☐ Age The classification of information might be lowered if the information's value decreases over time.
-In the U.S. Department of Defense, some classified documents are automatically declassified after a predetermined time period has passed.
+□ Value - Value is the number one commonly used criteria for classifying data in the private sector.
+If the information is valuable to an organization or its competitors, then it needs to be classified.